8bitbuddhist/aws-modernization-workshop-base/content/50_automating_experiments/30_SDK_Implementations.md

 +++
-title = "4.3 Using the Gremlin SDK" chapter = true weight = 20
+title = "8.3 Using the Gremlin SDK" chapter = true weight = 20
 +++

-# 4.2 Using the Gremlin SDK

 Gremlin provides an open source [Python SDK](https://github.com/gremlin/gremlin-python).
 This allows you to easily interact with the Gremlin API from a Python application.
 For details, see our [GitHub repository](https://github.com/gremlin/gremlin-python).